alexnathanson/solar-protocol/container-setup.md

 ## build the base image

+First, make sure you have the correct ssh keys and podman machine is running

+    ssh-agent add ~/.ssh/podman-machine-default
+    podman machine start

-This contains a known good version of python and our dependencies
+Now, build a known good version of python and our dependencies

     podman build --file Containerfile --tag solar-protocol

-## run a shell

-This will start a temporary shell in the known good environment
+Next, start a temporary shell in the known good environment

     podman run --rm --interactive --tty \
       --name solar-protocol-dev \
       --mount type=bind,source="$(pwd)",target=/app \
       localhost:solar-protocol \
       /bin/bash

+In this container, we can start the server